-Woman found unresponsive in vehicle dies at hospital, Hampton Police investigate
+Hampton man faces life in prison after murdering a woman

 As officers arrived in the area the vehicle was spotted and a short police pursuit happened which ended in the 200 block of Apple Avenue.

-Officers said they were able to take the driver into custody without further incident.
+Officers said they were able to take the driver, 51-year-old Joseph Dunston, into custody without further incident.

 An unresponsive adult female passenger was found inside the suspect vehicle.
 She was transported to a local hospital where she was pronounced deceased.